Planetary symbols

-The symbols of Venus and Mars are also used to represent female and male in biology following a convention introduced by Carl Linnaeus in the 1750s.
+The symbols of Venus and Mars are used to represent female and male in biology, following a convention introduced by Carl Linnaeus in the 1750s.

 History

 Classical planets

 The origins of the planetary symbols can be found in the attributes given to classical deities.
 The Roman planisphere of Bianchini (2nd century, currently in the Louvre, inv.
 Ma 540) shows the seven planets represented by portraits of the seven corresponding gods, each a bust with a halo and an iconic object or dress, as follows: Mercury has a caduceus and a winged cap; Venus has a necklace and a shining mirror; Mars has a war-helmet and a spear; Jupiter has a laurel crown and a staff; Saturn has a conical headdress and a scythe; the Sun has rays emanating from his head; and the Moon has a crescent atop her head.